 Cryptocurrency – Is it worth including in your portfolio?

 Is it an alternative currency?
-A ?
+A technology?
 A venture capital investment?
 A specious bubble?.
 Cryptocurrency is decentralised digital money, which works based on blockchain technology.

 As the price kept moving up, everyone felt the FUD (fear, uncertainty, doubt), and started pumping even more money in a typical action that every retailer takes, not just in cryptocurrencies but in every asset class.
 The result is that over the recent past, many retail investors found themselves trapped in a situation they've been in before.